pupil-labs/pupil-docs/src/neon/how-tos/advance-analysis/undistort.md

 where:

 - **fx** and **fy** are the focal lengths expressed in pixels.
-They represent the ratio between the size of a pixel in the image plane and the focal length of the camera.
-A larger value indicates a higher zoom level.
+They measure the distance between the camera sensor and the pinhole opening of the camera.
+As such, they determine the field of view of the camera.
 - **cx** and **cy** are the coordinates of the principal point, which represents the optical center of the camera.
 It indicates the position of the image center in the image plane, usually close to the center of the image.

 <div>